Phyllactinia guttata

-Phyllactinia guttata is a species of fungus in the family Erysiphaceae; the anamorph of this species is Ovulariopsis moricola.
-A plant pathogen distributed in temperate regions, P. guttata causes a powdery mildew on leaves and stems on a broad range of host plants; many records of infection are from Corylus species, like filbert (Corylus maxima) and hazel (Corylus avellana).
-Once thought to be conspecific with Phyllactinia chorisiae, a 1997 study proved that they are in fact separate species.

-Microscopically, P. guttata is characterized by large ascomata, long narrow pointed appendages with bulbous swellings at base, 2- or 3-spored asci with large ascospores; the ascomata also have gelatinous cells with tufts of hyphae somewhat resembling hairs.
-The cleistothecia are capable of dissemination and attachment to new growing surfaces by means of gelatinous penicillate cells.
+Phyllactinia guttata is a species of powdery mildew fungus in the family Erysiphaceae.
+A plant parasite, it infects the undersides of leaves of Corylus species (hazels).

 Taxonomy

 Originally named in 1801 as Sclerotium erysiphe by Christian Hendrik Persoon, the species went through a number of name changes in the 1800s.
-Salmon's widely used 1900 monograph on the Erysiphaceae established the name as Phyllactinia corylea for roughly half a century, until the starting date for the naming of fungi was moved, and the name was established as Phyllactinia guttata.
+Salmon's 1900 monograph on the Erysiphaceae established the name as Phyllactinia corylea for roughly half a century, until the starting date for the naming of fungi was moved, and the name was established as Phyllactinia guttata.